What is Halal ? Understanding Halal Food, Meat, and Chicken :

 What is Halal Meat?

 The animal must be slaughtered by a Muslim who is of sound mind and has reached the age of maturity.
-The slaughterer, known as a “zabiha” or “dhabiha,” must invoke the name of Allah (Bismillah) before making the cut and ensuring the animal is alive at the time of slaughter.
+Before making the incision and making sure the animal is still alive when it is slaughtered, the butcher, sometimes referred to as a “zabiha” or “dhabiha,” must mention the name of Allah (Bismillah).

 The animal must be a permissible (halal) species, such as cattle, sheep, goats, and poultry.
-Additionally, the animal should be healthy and free from disease.
+The animal must also be disease-free and in good health.

 The welfare and ethical treatment of the animal before and during slaughter are essential.
 Mistreatment or undue stress on the animal is contrary to Islamic principles.